- STANFORD EMERGENCY MANUAL POCKET VERSION - 28 Sep 2023

-Author, Deputy Chief Columns, January 2001 – 2015, Anesthesia publication Gas Pipeline, circulated internationally by the Department of Anesthesia, Stanford, CA.
+Author, Deputy Chief Column, Private Practice Anesthesia, January 2001 – present, Anesthesia publication Gas Pipeline, circulated internationally by the Department of Anesthesia, Stanford, CA.

 Novak, RJ, Best Practices in Drug Safety, Manager’s Guide to Staff and Patient Safety Supplement to Outpatient Surgery Magazine, October 2015, pages 34-40.

-Novak RJ, Book Chapter, Disorders of Potassium Balance, in Complications Anesthesia, 3rd Edition, edited by Lee Fleisher, Elsevier Press, Philadelphia (In Press).
+Novak RJ, Book Chapter, Disorders of Potassium Balance, in Complications in Anesthesia, 3rd Edition, 2017, edited by Lee Fleisher and Stanley Rosenbaum, Elsevier Press, Philadelphia.

-Novak RJ, Book Chapter, Anesthesia Considerations in Ear Reconstruction, in Modern Microtia Reconstruction: Art, Science, and New Clinical Techniques, edited by Reinisch J and Tahiri Y, Springer Press, New York (In Press).
+Novak RJ, Book Chapter, Anesthesia Considerations in Ear Reconstruction, in Modern Microtia Reconstruction: Art, Science, and New Clinical Techniques, edited by Reinisch J and Tahiri Y, Springer Press, New York, 2019.